 Hope Estate, Bequia

 From the Old Fort one can take a lovely hike to white-sand Hope Beach which is arguably the most beautiful and grand unspoiled beach on the island.
 This beach looks out to the East and has a tropical plantation that surrounds it.
 There are several derelict structures including a house and old bar.
 It is a great place to spend several hours or even the entire day.
 It takes about 20 - 40 minutes to hike depending on speed.

 Ravine Beach Hike

-One can hike to Ravine beach which is the only black / grey sand beach on the island.
-You can follow a more direct route via the Old Fort's development road or a more scenic walk through the estate which leads you around the hotels private estate (located above the sea) onto a historic cart road before you head on over to this beach.
-Chances are there will be no one there and you will have this place all for yourself (ideal for honeymooners).
-It takes about 15 - 25 minutes depending on your walking speed.
-You can also drive a part of the way and then it would be no more than 10 minutes.
+One can hike to intimate and tranquil Ravine beach which is the only black sand beach on the island.
+Use our historic cart road which is located on the top of a ridge and takes you through our estate before you head over to this beach.
+Chances are there will be no one there and you will have this special place all for yourself.
+This hike overlooks the ocean and takes about 20 - 30 minutes depending on walking speed.

 Mt.
 Pleasant, Bequia

 Hike through the Old Fort Estate's own estate which is over 28 acres of pure serenity.
 On the way you will see an abundance of wildlife, flowers, birds and other island creatures.
 One can hike a beautiful path stopping at various viewing locations all the way down to the flat headland which is located just above the ocean.
 This plateau is an amazing viewing spot, where one can picnic, or have an idyllic wedding ceremony.
 From there you can continue on through the old cart road to beautiful Ravine beach and on to Friendship Bay.